Shoot 'Em Up (film): Plot

-Due to which, Rutledge had impregnated the woman with his sperm (and why Hertz and Hammerson want Oliver dead).
-If the infants die, the senator will not receive a transplant and would be unable to run for president.
-Smith tells Donna to leave town and contacts one of Rutledge's henchmen to request an appointment.
-Meeting on an airplane, the senator confirms Smith's suspicions and Smith notices dog hair on Rutledge's trousers.
-Deducing that the hair belongs to Duchess and that the senator made a deal with Hammerson, Smith takes Rutledge hostage.
-Hertz appears and reveals that he agreed to help Rutledge find a bone-marrow donor, on the condition that Rutledge protects Hertz's constitutional right to bear arms when elected president.
-Smith kills the senator, whose assassination he explains "will cause public outrage and trigger immense support" for his gun control proposals.
+Various women at that facility were artificially inseminated (with Rutledge's sperm) to create donors.
+Without a matching transplant donor, the senator will die; Smith concludes this is why Hertz and Hammerson want Oliver (the only living potential donor for Rutledge) dead.
+Smith tells Donna to leave town and contacts one of Rutledge's security personnel (nicknamed "Go-to Guy") to request a meeting with Rutledge.
+Meeting on an airplane, the senator confirms Smith's suspicions but Smith notices dog hair on Rutledge's trousers.
+Deducing that the hair belongs to Duchess and that the Senator has made a deal with Hammerson, Smith takes Rutledge hostage.
+Hertz and Hammerson appear and reveal that they agreed to help Rutledge find a bone-marrow donor, on the condition that Rutledge protects Hertz's constitutional right to bear arms when elected president.
+Smith takes Senator Rutledge to the airplane's cargo hold, and explaining that his assassination "will cause public outrage and trigger immense support" for his gun control proposals, kills the senator.

-Smith parachutes from the airplane and kills several pursuing henchmen, but is himself shot and collapses after he lands, where he awakens in Hammerson's mansion; Hertz tortures him, breaking his fingers in an attempt to learn where Smith sent Donna and Oliver.
+Smith parachutes from the airplane and kills several pursuing henchmen, but is himself shot and collapses after he lands.
+Smith awakens in Hammerson's mansion; Hertz tortures him, breaking his fingers in an attempt to learn where Smith sent Donna and Oliver.
 As Hertz prepares to cut Smith's eyes, Smith breaks free and kills Hammerson and several thugs.
-Cornered and struggling to use his gun, Smith places live bullets between his broken fingers and detonates them with a fireplace, critically wounding Hertz.
-As they grab pistols and struggle, Smith fires first and kills Hertz.
-Smith boards a bus with Duchess and stops at an ice-cream parlor where Donna works as a waitress while watching Oliver.
-Surprised to see each other alive, he and Donna kiss passionately.
-A group of amateur armed robbers suddenly enters the parlor; his hands in bandages, Smith shoots them by using a carrot to pull the trigger.
+Struggling to use his gun, Smith places live bullets between his broken fingers and detonates them with a fireplace, critically wounding Hertz.
+Smith and Hertz struggle, but Smith finally kills Hertz.
+Smith travels with Duchess to an ice cream parlor, where Donna works as a waitress while watching Oliver.
+Surprised to see each other alive, Smith and Donna kiss passionately.
+When amateur armed robbers enter the parlor and despite his hands being bandaged, Smith shoots them by using a carrot to pull the trigger.